-MTU Maximum length of frames (in bytes) sent over the physical medium (Ethernet) so that they are sent at one go without fragmentation.
+MTU Maximum length of frames (in bytes) sent over the physical medium (Ether that they are sent at one go without fragmentation.
+Maximum length of frames (in bytes) sent over the physical medium (Ethernet) so that they are sent at one go without fragmentation.
 Physical MAC address MAC address of the network interface the VLAN belongs to.